mgriebling/UInt128/Sources/UInt128/UInt128.docc/UInt128.md

 11. Sendable
 12. Codable

+This package has passed the XCode 6 strict concurrency requirements.

 ### Usage
 Since this library fully implements the UnsignedInteger or SignedInteger protocols, you can use these data types just like any other native integer data type.
 For numbers larger